 - BEST FOGGER: Raid Concentrated Deep Reach Fogger

 - BEST FOR SMALL INFESTATION: Rockwell Labs Invict Gold Cockroach Gel

 - BEST FOR LARGE INFESTATION: Raid Double Control Small Roach Baits and Egg Stopper

 Roach killers come in several different variations, with the most popular and effective being traps, gels, sprays, and foggers.

-Another popular type of roach killer is the fogger, otherwise known as a “bug-bomb.”
-Foggers are cans of pesticide that you place in a room and open to activate.
-The can releases a steady stream of gaseous poison that seeps into the cracks and crevices in your home that are out of sight and otherwise inaccessible.
+- Foggers, otherwise known as a “bug-bombs”, are cans of pesticide that you place in a room and open to activate.
+The can releases a steady stream of gaseous poison that seeps into the cracks and crevices of your home that are out of sight and otherwise inaccessible.
 Foggers generally use pyrethroids to attack the roach’s nervous system in the same way that sprays do.
 You need to cover all foods, cooking implements, and cooking surfaces before using the fogger, and vacate the home for a minimum of four hours after using it.